dee077/Online_Judge/README.md

     ```bash
     python manage.py runserver
     ```
-    This command starts the application and its dependencies The application should now be running at http://localhost:8000/.
+    The application should now be running at http://localhost:8000/.
 You can access the Django admin panel at
     http://localhost:8000/admin/